gigalixir/gigalixir-cli/docs/source/main.rst

 Support/Help
 ============

 If you run into issues, `Stack Overflow`_ is the best place to search.
-If you can't find an answer, the developers at GIGALIXIR monitor `the gigalixir tag`_ and will answer questions there.
+If you can't find an answer, the developers at Gigalixir monitor `the gigalixir tag`_ and will answer questions there.
 We prefer Stack Overflow over a knowledge base because it is public and collaborative.
 If you have a private question, email help@gigalixir.com or call us at `(415) 326-8880`_.
-With GIGALIXIR, you always get support from developers, not customer support representatives.
+With Gigalixir, you always get support from developers, not customer support representatives.
 We are very responsive and we are available 24/7.
 If we become too big, it's possible we won't be able to offer this level of support one day, but we think it is extra important for a startup to provide above-and-beyond support.

 .. _`Stack Overflow`: http://stackoverflow.com/
 .. _`the gigalixir tag`: http://stackoverflow.com/questions/tagged/gigalixir
 .. _`(415) 326-8880`: tel:4153268880

-The GIGALIXIR Command-Line Interface
+The Gigalixir Command-Line Interface
 ====================================

-The GIGALIXIR Command-Line Interface or CLI is a tool you install on your local machine to control GIGALIXIR.
+The Gigalixir Command-Line Interface or CLI is a tool you install on your local machine to control Gigalixir.

 Installation
 ------------